Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Object Functions.md

 - `obj` - The sprite object tag name to be used.
 - `name` - The specified name of the animation to use.
-- `forced` - Whether will the animation will be force to restart; Default value: `false`.
+- `forced` - Whether the animation will restart if the animation name is the same one as the animation currently playing; Default value: `false`.
 - `reverse` - An optional parameter, Whether the animation will be played backwards; Default value `false`.
 - `startFrame` - An optional parameter, The animation frame in the animation to start from; Default value: `0`.